The Key Moment: Kevin Harvick assumed the lead milliseconds before the caution flag flew, signaling the end of the race.

-- Only two drivers, Jeff Gordon and Tony Stewart, posted top five finishes in the 2008 and 2009 Bud Shootouts.
-Kasey Kahne was the only other driver to post top 10 results in both races.
+- Only two drivers, Gordon and Stewart, posted top-five finishes in the 2008 and 2009 Bud Shootouts.
+Kasey Kahne was the only other driver to post top-10 results in both races.

-- Stewart has finished in the top 5 in the Shootout every season since 2005, a pretty fair piece of work given the usual carnage.
+- Stewart has finished in the top five in the Shootout every season since 2005, a pretty fair piece of work given the usual carnage.